 There is a vast amount of research and analysis between the exact impact of stress on the human body, with a substantial amount of it exploring an association with cardiovascular diseases, see the details of the specialist to book an appointment.
 The review has examined some of the common psychosocial stressors such as the environment, work, and natural disasters.
 It also briefly discusses behavior types and perceptions of stressors and the risk factors associated with the same.
 As far as possible, only well-reviewed and reliable studies have been used to construct the discussion for this paper.
 To conclude, frequent links made through this document have been compiled, and recommendations to alleviate chronic stressors are presented.

-Physiological disturbance in the form of a perceived threat to the state of homeostasis is known as stress.
+Physiological disturbance in the form of a perceived threat to the state of homeostasis is known as stress which can lead to impulsive behavior in a majority of the people undergoing mental stress.
+Such people are generally sent to drug rehab or other rehabiliation centers.
 This biological disruption is caused by both intrinsic and extrinsic stimuli around the body, known as stressors.
 To reestablish homeostasis, an adaptive stress response takes place by using neuroendocrine hormones to prepare the body for the threat.
+There are also outpatient drug rehab centers that can help one with their addiction.

 However, the adaptive nature of the response can become maladaptive with continual activation, which is defined as chronic stress.
 The detrimental nature of prolonged stress is exhibited by the fact that during periods of chronic stress, the immune system function is suppressed rather than enhanced.
 This type of stress may be caused by chronic stressors, which can include particularly difficult long-term situations such as war times and economic hardships.
 Adverse physiological and psychological effects from experiencing periods of chronic stress may be exhibited later on in life as well.
 In a study by Macksound and Aber (1996) , it was found that 10 years after witnessing combat trauma, 43% of Lebanese children continued to show symptoms of post-traumatic stress disorder.